tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 ```

 Due to Python's various dynamic features, the compiler cannot in general know
-what type `value` is and therefore what code to run when reading `left.add`.
+what type `left` is and therefore what code to run when reading `left.add`.
 This program will be compiled down to a couple Python bytecode instructions
 that do a very generic `LOAD_METHOD`/`CALL_METHOD` operation: